pdubucq/steamturbines/readme.md

 The files in this library are used in the lecture "Steam Turbine" at Hamburg University of Technology.

+They provide a simple dayahead combined heat and power dispatch task solved with a mixed integer linear program.
+It uses Anaconda / Python and PuLP and Jupyter notebooks with explanatory comments.

-## Prerequisites
+## Software installation

-Easiest way to start is to install Anaconda and follow the steps below.
+Easiest way to start is to install Anaconda and follow the steps below to install extra packages needed.

 ### Setting up Anaconda in TUHH RZ

 - Activate Python/Anaconda using the RZ-Config tool "MyConfig" located on the desktop
 - Relogin

+### Installing Anaconda on other PCs (no admin rights required)

+- Follow the instructions on https://docs.anaconda.com/anaconda/install/ for your operation system

-### Installing dependencies
+### Installing extra dependencies

 - Download "steamturbines" folder from https://github.com/pdubucq/steamturbines to "My_Documents" and unzip it